If you like warm, delicious comfort food that is also super nutritious, this Veggie Based Sweet Potato and Black Bean Chili is for you!

 Instructions

-- Heat the olive oil in a large a medium to large pot.
+- Heat the olive oil in a large medium to large pot.
 Add in the onions, peppers, and sweet potatoes along with a pinch of salt.
 Cook, stirring occasionally, until the onions begin to turn translucent and everything is fragrant, about 5 minutes.

-- Stir in the garlic, chili powder, cumin, and curry powder along with a little more salt and some black pepper.
-Add the tomatoes, beans, and broth and stir.
+- Add the tomatoes, beans, and broth and stir.
 Bring everything up to a light boil and then reduce down to a simmer and cook for about 30 minutes, stirring occasionally, or until the chili has reduced down and has a nice hearty consistency.

 - Serve in your favorite bowl and top with your favorite chili toppings.
 Enjoy!